My First Experience Running SLOB – ORION vs SLOB – 2:0

 ORION is free from the mentioned SLOB problems and doesn’t require any setup, tuning, or extensive result verification.
 Next time someone asks me “Yury can you please test our new storage from Oracle’s perspective for us?” or “Yury we think that based on specification (spindles numbers), our storage under-performs and can’t proof it; can you help us?”
 I will consider ORION as the first option.

 At this stage, if you are ready to use your arguments to state that SLOB is better for the physical IO testing than ORION, please be my guest and post them in the comments field bellow.
 However, before you do that, please reread the first part of the post (especially the questions that I asked).

 For the record – There is no silver bullet

 The following is my comment on Kevin Closson‘s blog post SLOB Is Not An Unrealistic Platform Performance Measurement Tool – Part I:

 “IMHO: There is no silver bullet here.
 One tool is preferable in one case other in another.
 It almost like in performance tuning.
 Cary will say 10046 is the way to go 99% of the cases.
 Some will find that he may use STATSPACK resolving the same business problem in less time inverted.
 Yes 10046 will be more precise from the results point of view, however if other method is a bit more economically efficient and delivers reasonable results it could be used.
 Definitely we shouldn’t blindly rely on the results we receiving and should now each methods’ limitations and keep them in mind.”

-3 comments on “My First Experience Running SLOB – ORION vs SLOB – 2:0”
+3 Responses to “My First Experience Running SLOB – ORION vs SLOB – 2:0”